pnnl/nmrfit/README.md

 fit.generate_result(scale=1)
 ```

-Lastly, use the ``plot`` module to generate publicaton-ready plots of your results, e.g.:
+Lastly, use the ``plot`` module to generate publication-ready plots of your results, e.g.:

 ```python
 nmrfit.plot.residual(data, fit)